Biswas57/kaflow/README.md

     java -cp build/classes/java/main tributary.cli.TributaryCLI
     ```

-    Ensure that the classpath points to the directory where your compiled classes are located.
+    Ensure the classpath points to the directory where your compiled classes are located.

-5. **Interact with the CLI**: Once the `TributaryCLI` is running, you can enter commands as described in the previous section to interact with the Tributary Cluster.
+5. **Interact with the CLI**: Once the `TributaryCLI` is running, you can enter commands described in the follwoing section to interact with the Tributary Cluster.

 ### CLI Commands and Usability Testing